zerasul/mdbook_en/7controls/controls.md

       printChar(EMPTY_TEXT,POSX_UP,POSY_UP);
 ```

-Where we see that if the Up button is clicked, a text will be displayed or an empty text will be displayed.
+Where we see that if the Up button is pressed, a text will be displayed or an empty text will be displayed.

 ![Example 2: Synchronous Controllers](7controls/img/ej2.png "Example 2: Synchronous Controllers")
 _Example 2: Synchronous Controllers_